samcodex/petit-calendar/README.md

   @Input()
   indicator = false;
+  // each day has two event indicators below the day number
-  // true to use indicator
+  // true to use event indicators, set the indicators using PetitcalendarService

+  @Input()
+  highlightSelectedDate = false;
+  // true to highlight the selected date

+  @Input()
+  highlightSelectedWeek = true;
+  // true to highlight the selected week

   @Output()
   changeViewDate = new EventEmitter<Date>();